-Pettersson adds that integrators and MSPs will find that intuitive VSaaS platforms also take less time for their teams to learn compared with traditional surveillance systems: “The simplicity of the cloud means reduced complexity and minimal training to fully realize the service’s potential.”
-He comments that VSaaS shouldn’t require additional certifications, but you should take advantage of training that helps with aspects of the service such as setup and remote updates.
-It can also help you prepare to answer questions that customers and prospects may have about the service.
+Pettersson adds that integrators and MSPs will find that intuitive VSaaS platforms also take less time for their teams to learn than traditional surveillance systems: “The simplicity of the cloud means reduced complexity and minimal training to fully realize the service’s potential.”
+He comments that VSaaS shouldn’t require additional certifications, but you should take advantage of training that helps with aspects of the service, such as setup and remote updates.
+It can also help you prepare to answer customer and prospect questions about the service.

 Selling as a Service Solutions Requires Changes in Your Business

 “There’s also a significant shift in mindset that needs to happen from selling an asset to selling a service,” says Pettersson.
 He says integrators and MSPs selling VSaaS should educate their teams about the benefits of providing a service-based product, including recurring monthly revenue (RMR).
 “One of the biggest business benefits to offering cloud services is the opportunity to create RMR, which can allow integrator partners to reliably allocate resources and plan budgets versus planning on a project-by-project basis,” Pettersson explains.
 “Cloud-based video services are setting the standard in the area of RMR.
 This is because of the exceedingly high, long-term earning potential associated with the technology; integrators and their clients can instantly scale the services they receive to suit current and future needs.”

-Integrators and MSPs will also benefit from being able to remotely manage a client’s support requests, troubleshoot as needed and provide seamless service without the added expense of an on-site visit.
-A cloud-based service enables users to centrally manage their entire surveillance system, aggregate data and transform it into intelligence, which adds significant value for potential customers.
+Integrators and MSPs will also benefit from remotely managing a client’s support requests, troubleshooting as needed and providing seamless service without the added expense of an on-site visit.
+In addition, a cloud-based service enables users to centrally manage their entire surveillance system, aggregate data and transform it into intelligence, which adds significant value for potential customers.

 Don’t Miss Out on a Growing Opportunity